VaibhavBomle/Llama-2-Project-on-CPU/README.md

 pip install -r requirements.txt

+## Download the Llama 2 Model:
-Note :
+Details : how to download in model/instruction.txt Note :
-You need to upload (in app.py   --> DirectoryLoader  --> path ) any PDF to get result .
+You need to upload (in app.py   --> DirectoryLoader  --> path ) any PDF to get result.

 # Flow